 How to identify Japanese knotweed

-If you see any Japanese knotweed leaves appearing in your garden, we recomend enlisting the help of a Japanese knotweed specialist as soon as possible.
+If you identify Japanese knotweed leaves appearing in your garden, we recommend enlisting the help of a Japanese knotweed specialist as soon as possible.

 Stems